arfbllh/sort_list_tutorial_flutter/README.md

   Pair(this.value, this.name);
 }
 ```
-Now, insert some values to above list
+Now, make a List of pairs and insert some values to it.
 ```dart
 //Insert items to the list
 class _MyAppState extends State<MyApp> {